Junos OS Release Notes for PTX Series Packet Transport Routers

 JNP10K-LC2101 FPC generates "Voltage Tolerance Exceeded" major alarm for EACHIP 2V5 sensors.
 PR1451011

-Traffic blackholing upon interface flap after DRD auto-recovery.
+Traffic is on hold when the interface flaps interface flap after DRD automatically recovers.
 PR1459698

 Hardware failure in CB2-PTX causes traffic interruption.
 PR1460992